jonmason/meta-arm/meta-arm-autonomy/documentation/xenguest-manager.md

 Since these scripts are sourced by xenguest-manager they can acccess functions and variables from the parent file's scope, including:

 - ${guestname}    : The name of the guest being created

 - ${guestdir}     : The path to the guest directory

+- ${guestcfgfile} : The name of the config file for the starting guest

 - ${LOGFILE}      : The file to append any logging to, e.g. echo "Hello, World" >> ${LOGFILE}

 Sourcing also allows the script to access params.cfg.